Right Place, Wrong Time (song): Use in media

-The song's intro was sampled by Dr. Dre and used in the intro to the movie Deep Cover.
+The intro was sampled by Dr. Dre and used in the intro to the movie Deep Cover.

 It was used in trailers for the television series, Poker Face.

 Cover versions

 The Jon Spencer Blues Explosion covered the song, releasing it on Acme Plus, the UK version of Xtra-Acme USA.
-This version appeared on the Scream 2 soundtrack, and the film's title, together with the names of stars Neve Campbell and Jada Pinkett, can be heard shouted several times during the song's intro.
+This version appeared on the Scream 2 soundtrack, and the film's title, together with the names of stars Neve Campbell and Jada Pinkett, can be heard shouted several times during the intro.

-The Screamin' Cheetah Wheelies covered the song on their album Magnolia (Capricorn Records, 1996).
+The Screamin' Cheetah Wheelies recorded it for their album Magnolia (Capricorn Records, 1996).

-James Booker covered the song on his album Gonzo: Live 1976 as a medley with "Desitively Bonnaroo".
+James Booker included it on his album Gonzo: Live 1976 as a medley with "Desitively Bonnaroo".

-Dave Matthews Band covered the song with special guests Preservation Hall Jazz Band as a tribute to Dr. John, following his death, at Alpine Valley Music Theatre on July 5, 2019.
+Dave Matthews Band covered it with special guests Preservation Hall Jazz Band as a tribute to Dr. John, following his death, at Alpine Valley Music Theatre on July 5, 2019.

 B.B.
-King and Bonnie Raitt covered the song for the soundtrack to the film Air America.
+King and Bonnie Raitt contributed it for the soundtrack to the film Air America.